TrueC-D/prework-videos-intro-to-hashes/README.md

 + And we can see we've now removed the age from our person.
 + So that's a quick intro to hashes.
 Just to recap what we've learned:
 + We looked at why hashes can be useful in programming.
 Mainly to group related data together.
 There are some other uses too that we can look at in the future.
-+ We used a hash to store unordered data about a person
++ We used a hash to store unordered data about a person.
-+ We used bracket notation to access and overwrite values in a hash
++ We used bracket notation to access and overwrite values in a hash.
 + And we also talked about why to use symbols as hash keys in Ruby, and looked at the different syntax for that.
 + Thanks so much for watching - happy coding!